You can avoid screen time battles by creating and using your own summer screen time rules. Printable included in post!

 - Get filters: There are a lot of ways to go about this, but you can cut to the chase and get something like Circle With Disney which affects every live device within range of your router.

-We don’t have iPads or any form of table in our home.
+While we do watch TV, we don’t have iPads or any form of table in our home.

 This started because we were cheap, then we just didn’t ever buy one.
 If you feel yours are causing more trouble than they’re worth, retire them for a week and see what happens.

 Chores First, Play After